richardgirges/express-fileupload/README.md

 uploadTimeout | <ul><li><code>60000</code>&nbsp;**(default)**</li><li><code>Integer</code></ul> | This defines how long to wait for data before aborting.
 Set to 0 if you want to turn off timeout checks.

 # Help Wanted
 Looking for additional maintainers.
 Please contact `richardgirges [ at ] gmail.com` if you're interested.
-Pull Requests are welcomed!
+Pull Requests are welcome!

 # Thanks & Credit
 [Brian White](https://github.com/mscdex) for his stellar work on the [Busboy Package](https://github.com/mscdex/busboy) and the [connect-busboy Package](https://github.com/mscdex/connect-busboy)